dimsmol/authen/README.md

 If user authenticated in one browser tab reauthenticates in other, first one will send requests with new auth cookies without even knowing it.
 So it can end up with mixed data - some loaded with old authentication and some with new one.

 To prevent such a mess, you can add expected identity known to your application to HTTP header (usuall X-AuthExpected).
 If expected identity is provided, AuthProvider will check that your auth token is expected one.

+## Notes on Encryption

+### Signing

+Encryption itself is not enough to protect your tokens.
+You must encrypt data then sign.
+Some encryption algorythms provide signing themselves, for all others you must use signing provided by authen.

+Tokener ensures that data are at least signed (by Signer or by encryption algorythm).
+That's why you can get null from createToken() if signer is null even if crypter is not null.

+Also, do not use the same secrets for encryption and for signing.

+### Data Padding

+Sometimes your data length can be guessed by token length.
+And then your data can be guessed by data length.
+It is especially true if your data are short, which is true for most tokens.

+If, for example, your data length is 1 byte, there are only 256 varinants what they are.

+Problem can still remain for relatively large data.
+For example, if data is stringifyed user id and you have 10005 users total, any data of size 5 indicates a user with id between 10000 and 10005 - only 6 possible variants.

+Usually, encryption algorythm will extaned your data to the nearest block size and it will make guessing harder.
+But to be completely sure your data cannot by guessed by length, it's recommended to pad them to some certain length before encryption.
+You can do it overriding Tokener's packData() and unpackData() methods.